 - Tours: Holiday Scout, based in Arunachal Pradesh, provides a comprehensive range of tribal tours of various lengths from one day to two weeks across northeast India.
 Greener Pastures conducts many different tribal tours including this epic 32-day Tribal Frontiers of Northeast India tour through Assam, Arunachal Pradesh, Meghalaya, and Nagaland.
 The Blue Yonder offers a customizable trip to visit the tribes of Assam and Arunachal Pradesh.
-Kipepeo is also highly... recommended.
+Kipepeo is also recommended.

 Around 15% of Rajasthan's population is tribal.
 The Bhil tribe, the predominant group, were among the original inhabitants of Rajasthan.
 They're mostly located in southern Rajasthan, and certain cities are named after their Kings who once ruled there.
 Don't miss the five-day Baneshwar tribal fair, held every January or February in Dungarpur.
 You can also celebrate the Holi festival in traditional style in Banswara with the Bhils.
 See them dressed in traditional clothing, carrying swords and sticks, and performing the tribal dance of the region.